 - Students will continue to have access to outstanding community-based internships, practicums, clinicals, and student teaching experiences, as permissible by State guidelines.

-- EIU is committed to following the health and safety measures outlined by the federal CDC, the Governor’s Office, the Illinois Department of Public Health, the State’s Restore Illinois plan, and the Illinois Board of Higher Education to protect its campus communities and decrease opportunities for viral transmission.
+- EIU is committed to following the health and safety measures outlined by the federal CDC, the Governor’s Office, the Illinois Department of Public Health, the State’s Restore Illinois plan, the Illinois Board of Higher Education, and the Coles County Health Department to protect its campus communities and decrease opportunities for viral transmission.

 - EIU will be innovative in providing a robust series of activities and events for enriching the EIU experience for all of its students.

-Supporting and sustaining the healthiest EIU experience possible will require everyone’s collective collaboration across campus.
-The policies outlined in this Campus Guidebook will assist us in achieving that goal.
-To protect our Panthers and have a successful fall semester, everyone must abide by these guidelines, the State’s plan, and EIU policies.
+Supporting and sustaining the healthiest EIU experience possible requires everyone’s collective collaboration across campus.
+The policies outlined in this Campus Guidebook assist us in achieving that goal.
+To protect our Panthers and have a successful academic year, everyone must abide by these guidelines, the State’s plan, and EIU policies.
 Students and employees who do not adhere to EIU’s health and safety measures outlined in this guidebook may be subject to disciplinary action.

-To meet our safety and wellness objectives throughout the academic year, EIU will continue to monitor and operate under appropriate federal, state, local, and institutional guidelines, as well as those established or modified by the separate phases—including any transitions between those phases—described in the State’s Restore Illinois plan.
+To meet our safety and wellness objectives throughout the academic year, EIU continues to monitor and operate under appropriate federal, state, local, and institutional guidelines.

 Guiding Practices, Safety Measures, & Expectations